apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *netty.server.earlyDropSecureConnectionHandshakes*
   (Java system property: **zookeeper.netty.server.earlyDropSecureConnectionHandshakes**)
     If the ZooKeeper server is not fully started, drop TCP connections before performing the TLS handshake.
-    This is useful in order to prevent flooding the server with many concurreny TLS handshakes after a restart.
+    This is useful in order to prevent flooding the server with many concurrent TLS handshakes after a restart.
     Please note that if you enable this flag the server won't answer to 'ruok' commands if it is not fully started.

+    The behaviour of dropping the connection has been introduced in ZooKeeper 3.7 and it was not possible to disable it.
+    Since 3.7.1 and 3.8.0 this feature is disabled by default.

 * *throttledOpWaitTime*
     (Java system property: **zookeeper.throttled_op_wait_time**)